nlopatin-gd/mavoyan-internship/docker/README.md

 https://docs.aws.amazon.com/AmazonECR/latest/userguide/getting-started-cli.html

 ### Steps
+I have done all this steps on Linux kernel.
 Create and configure docker repository in Nexus<br/>
 -> At first we need to start the Nexus on our local machine Go to your directory where the Nexus is